GeneralBlockchain/covid-19-chest-xray-lung-bounding-boxes-dataset/README.md

 This dataset is a total collection of 282 images with Lung Bounding Boxes of Chest X-ray Dataset of Novel Coronavirus (COVID-19) Cases.
 The annotation file is in COCO format.

 Each annotation contains two lung bounding boxes (Left Lung, Right Lung) with additional tags such as Finding, Modality, Sex, Survival, View.
-Each image was manually annotated by our radiologist.
+Each image was manually annotated by qualified radiologists.

 **Warning:** Do not claim diagnostic performance of a model without a clinical study!